JerryChen-AI/AnthropicAcademyProjects/README.md

 # Anthropic Academy Projects

-Course notebooks and projects from the **Building with the Claude API** curriculum, offered by [Anthropic Academy](https://www.anthropic.com/learn).
+Course notebooks and projects from the **Anthropic Academy** curriculum, offered by [Anthropic Academy](https://www.anthropic.com/learn).

 ## Building with the Claude API Modules